-Obviously this answer depends on every organisation’s own context and community.
-The relationship between an audience member and a charitable multi-arts centre in a small town is substantially different from their interaction with a West End venue.
+Obviously this answer depends on every organization’s own context and community.
+The relationship between an audience member and a charitable multi-arts center in a small town is substantially different from their interaction with a Broadway venue.

-In my experience of working in performing arts organisations, most individuals wanted to be more involved.
-They are pleased to be invited back, asked to help through small and then larger donations, and generally to be recognised as part of a two-way relationship with the venue or organisation.
+In my experience of working in performing arts organizations, most individuals wanted to be more involved.
+They are pleased to be invited back, asked to help through small and then larger donations, and generally to be recognized as part of a two-way relationship with the venue or organization.

 That’s just one example, but with modern CRM systems a multitude of tools like automatically renewable memberships exist.
-They enable organisations to recognise individuals when they take their first steps, and automatically target them with a series of options to continue that journey.
-With an unprecedented degree of personalisation, and increasingly sophisticated automation taking much of the manual work out of the process, that recognition can lead to a lasting relationship that grows ever closer and more valuable.
+They enable organizations to recognize individuals when they take their first steps, and automatically target them with a series of options to continue that journey.
+With an unprecedented degree of personalization, and increasingly sophisticated automation taking much of the manual work out of the process, that recognition can lead to a lasting relationship that grows ever closer and more valuable.

-Here are three steps to consider for organisations of any scale looking to develop the deepest possible relationships with their audiences and donors.
+Here are three steps to consider for organizations of any scale looking to develop the deepest possible relationships with their audiences and donors.